Ttreintaysiete/ardcore/BUILDING.md

 4. Since its an Arduino based project, and it the atmega328p-au comes completely blank we have to burn the bootloader, you need to chose the board "Arduno NANO w/Atmega328" on the board menu, and change your programmer to "AVRIS-mkii" on the programmer menu.
 To burn the bootloader  "Tools -> Burn bootloader".

-5. If everything goes OK with the bootloader now you can upload sketches, you can try to upload the __test__ sketch we have prepared
+5. If everything goes OK with the bootloader now you can upload sketches, you can try to upload the [__test__](https://github.com/Ttreintaysiete/ardcore/tree/master/ardcore-pot-led-test) sketch we have prepared, this sketch lets you lets the LEDS, AnalogInputs and Digital Outputs, its a sort of "cheap and dirty" clock divider just mean for testing the module.
+It has an internal clock, it doesn't accept external clock or uses the DAC to output anything.

+6. At this point you should solder the rest of the components and check that it works with the __test sketch__.
+Remember to NO solder the jacks and pots without putting the panel.

+7. When you finish soldering all the components you should test your module using an sketch that uses the DAC, like th [__FAC drums__](https://github.com/Ttreintaysiete/ardcore/tree/master/fac_drums).